aaronjamesyoung/vue-shaarli/README.md

 * <https://github.com/BoltDoggy/parcel-plugin-vue>
 * <https://github.com/BoltDoggy/parcel-vue-demo>

 It includes eslint, node-sass, and the Vue router.
+It also includes husky, with a pre-commit script to run prettier.

 ## Get it